pymc-devs/pytensor/doc/extending/op.rst

    The function should return a list with one tuple for each output.
    Each tuple should contain the corresponding output's computed shape.

-   Implementing this method will allow Aesara to compute the output's shape without computing the output itself, potentially sparing you a costly recomputation.
+   Implementing this method will allow Pytensor to compute the output's shape without computing the output itself, potentially sparing you a costly recomputation.